 - Date unknown (station established 1937).
 Destroyed 2004.
 Formerly

 Originally built onshore near the southwestern point of Grand Cayman,

 the light was relocated around 1992 to Sand Key, a sandbar about 1

 km (0.6 mi) offshore.
 Cayman Islands Port Director Paul Hurlston reports

 that the light was destroyed by Hurricane Ivan on 11 September 2004.

 No photo available.
 ARLHS CAY-004; Admiralty J5230; NGA 13732.

 - 1980.
 Active; focal plane 13 m (43 ft); quick-flashing red light.

 6 m (20 ft) round concrete tower topped by a skeletal mast.
 The tower is white with a black band on the mast.
-Trabas has the photo by
+Trabas has Rainer Arndt's photo,

 but the small tower is not seen in Google's satellite